KARTHI3106/Synapses-aws-aiforbharat/SETUP_AND_DEPLOY.md

-# HaqDaari — Complete Setup Guide for Teammates
+# HaqDaari - Complete Setup Guide

-> **Read this from top to bottom.** By the end you will have the app running locally OR deployed on AWS, without needing help from anyone.
+> **Read this from top to bottom.** By the end you will have the app running locally OR deployed on AWS.

 ---